 Alice in Chains were the forefathers of the short-lived Grunge Era, they celebrated success and suffered through tragic losses.
 They encountered several setbacks due to addiction, but always returned to each other because of their chemistry for creating awesome music.
 Alice in Chains tour dates are currently scheduled on a nation wide outing.
 Use Eventful as your source for Alice in Chains tour dates and concert schedule information.

 As one of the pioneering grunge bands to come out of Seattle in the early 90s, Soundgarden has had a huge impact on modern rock.
 The band's 1994 album, Superunknown, helped popularize grunge music and gained the group international fame.
-Over the years, Soundgarden's tour dates have entertained audiences around the world with blistering energy.
-Soundgarden has stated that a new album should be released by the end of 2011 and Soundgarden has concert dates in 2011, all scheduled for July.
+Over the years, Soundgarden's tour dates have entertained audiences around the world with blistering energy, and, after years apart, reunited to keep that legacy alive.

 In the early 80s, Chris Cornell played in a cover band called The Shemps, which featured a bassist by the name of Hiro Yamamoto.
 Yamamoto soon left the band as was replaced by a high school friend of his from Chicago, named Kim Thayil.
 After some small tour dates, The Shemps disbanded and Cornell, Thayil, and Yamamoto began playing together; thus, Soundgarden was born.
 Aiming to accentuate Cornell's vocal talents, the band soon hired drummer Scott Sundquist, who was replaced by Matt Cameron in 1986.
 In 1988, Soundgarden released Ultramega OK, which received a Grammy nomination for Best Metal Performance and led to high profile tour dates.
 Shortly after the release of Louder Than Love in 1989, Yamamoto left the band to go back to college and was replaced by Jason Everman, who was in turn replaced a few months later by Ben Shepherd.